Catherington: Culture and community

-The main community centre of Catherington is the Church Hall (used by the Scouts).
+The main community centre of Catherington is the Church Hall.

 There is a pond in the village and there is a car park in the village for access to Catherington Down.

 In 2021, the village held an inaugural craft fair.

 Transport

 The village is just west of the A3 road.

 The nearest railway station in 3.3 miles (5.4 km) southeast of the village, at Rowlands Castle.

 Education

 There is a primary school in the village, Catherington C of E Infant School.
 The school was originally built in 1851 for girls and infants but became a primary school in 1939 and then again at infant school in 1994.

 Kingscourt School is a private school in the village.
-Kingscourt School occupies Catherington House, once the family home of Admiral Samuel Hood mentor to Nelson) who commissioned the house in 1771.
-In 2021, land clearance nearby to the school revealed extensive evidence of pre-19th century farm buildings, previously owned by another admiral Admiral Sir Roger Curtis and family.
+Kingscourt School occupies Catherington House, once the family home of Admiral Samuel Hood (mentor to Lord Nelson) who commissioned the house in 1771.
+In 2021, land clearance nearby to the school revealed extensive evidence of pre-19th century farm buildings, previously owned by another admiral, Admiral Sir Roger Curtis, and family.